I Compared 6 GIS Software to Find the Best for Mapping

 In cases where I couldn’t personally test a tool due to limited access, I consulted a professional with hands-on experience and validated their insights using verified G2 reviews.
 The screenshots featured in this article may be a mix of those captured during testing and ones obtained from the vendor’s G2 page.

 Within this process, I also made use of AI to narrow down customer sentiments, the latest trends and highlights, investment-related details, and optimization levers in land-centric operations as listed by G2 users.
-These software providers have also been filtered based on a proprietary G2 score, which is an aggregate of buying parameters like ease of admin, ease of budget, ease of implementation, market presence, and customer satisfaction, which presents an all-round picture at your disposal.
+These software providers have also been filtered based on a proprietary G2 score, which is an aggregate of buying parameters such as ease of administration, ease of budgeting, ease of implementation, market presence, and customer satisfaction, presenting an all-around picture at your disposal.

 What makes GIS software worth it: my opinion